|

 In contrast to all this

-trying to hurt others as they have hurt us.
-Trusting in Gods
+trying to hurt others as they have hurt you.
+If you trust in Gods

-perfect justice to protect us, we can accept all
+perfect justice to protect you, you can accept all

 injury quietly, peacefully, and without grumbling or

 protest.
-Despite our injuries, we can give patience,
+Despite your injuries, you can give patience,

 understanding, compassion, forbearance,